Former F1 driver Massa sues FIA, FOM and Ecclestone in a London court to claim 2008 title | TSN

 SAO PAULO (AP) — Former driver Felipe Massa said he's filed a lawsuit in London against auto racing governing body the FIA, series owner Formula One Management and Bernie Ecclestone to try and claim the 2008 title.

-Massa added on Monday he was also seeking up to $82 million in damages, a document obtained by The Associated Press showed.
+Massa added on Monday he was also seeking a minimum of $82 million in damages, a document obtained by The Associated Press showed.
 That amount included prize money he lost and other potential deals he would have obtained as a F1 champion.

 Massa has claimed since last year he was the “rightful” 2008 champion due to the incident known as “Crashgate.”
-The 42-year-old Brazilian was runner-up to Lewis Hamilton.
+The 42-year-old Brazilian was runner-up to Lewis Hamilton by one point.

 Former Ferrari and Williams driver Massa said in a statement his case would be heard at the King’s Bench Division of the High Court.